BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The 1st two operations involve SAMMs.
-In case of the SAA, the SAs are naturally long running so that the runtime of any system operation (e.g. creating an SP object based on the DAG data) can be neglected.
+In case of the SAA, the SAs are naturally long running so that the runtime of any system operation (e.g. creating a temporary SP object based on the DAG data) can be neglected.
 Hence, the 1st two operations are out of the consideration.

 The 3rd one would be the most complex and time consuming process.